elementor/elementor-developers-docs/src/editor/elementor-panel.md

 ## Extending the Panels

-Some of the panels are extendible.
-Developers can add new elements to existing panels and we are working on an official ways to create new panels programmatically without any workarounds currently used by some plugin authors.
+Some of these panels are extendible.
+Developers can add new elements to existing panels and we're working on an official way to create new panels without any of the workarounds currently used by some addon authors.